ChengChoon/GWAS-binary-datasets/README.md

 	#In the case of low numbers of samples (phenotypes), a more stringent MAF filter on the SNPs is required "-maf 0.4".
 Check https://gitlab.com/leoisl/dbgwas/-/issues/12

-We can plot manhanttan plot using qqman from R package or my own Rscript = file_pub.R
+We can plot manhanttan plot using qqman from R package

 To rearrange the scaffolds into chromosome or LG groups.
 Please use forward.sh, reverse.sh, script.sh.